Introduction

 - Mechanism: Genetic mutations affect the LDL receptor, leading to elevated levels of low-density lipoprotein (LDL) cholesterol in the blood.

-- Symptoms: Early onset cardiovascular disease and cholesterol deposits (xanthomas).
+- Symptoms: Early onset of cardiovascular disease and cholesterol deposits (xanthomas).

 - Lipid Storage Diseases: